Maypole Dances and History for May Day

 In German communities, it is also a tradition that a young man interested in a young woman has a maypole delivered to her front lawn in the middle of the night and set up for May Day dancing.

-The children below in the video are quite good at making patterns in the woven ribbons and unwinding them again!
+The fourth grade children ages 9 and 10 in the video below are quite good at making patterns in the woven ribbons and unwinding them again!

 Maypoles Have Diverse Meanings

 The first meaning I learned of the maypole was the celebration of Communism on the Soviet holiday May Day, which had been a long standing holiday in folk communities in Australia, England, Germany (with an evergreen tree at the top), Sweden, and other European nations.